sourabhbhavsar007/Here-Technologies-2/README.md

 Output :

-  Suggestions based on w are
+Suggestions based on w are.
-  warren buffet
+warren buffet.
-  will smith
+will smith.
-william gates
+william gates.
-Suggestions based on wi are
+Suggestions based on wi are.
-will smith
+will smith.
-william gates
+william gates.
-Suggestions based on wil are
+Suggestions based on wil are.
-will smith
+will smith.
-william gates
+william gates.
-Suggestions based on will are
+Suggestions based on will are.
-will smith
+will smith.
-william gates
+william gates.